Skip to content

 Solitude Mountain Resort | Adam Clark

 They say Solitude isn't just a name, it's a promise.
-Ask a Solitude season pass holder, they'll tell you the mountain resort is a relaxed environment, offers dozens of runs for all levels, has an abundance of hidden powder stashes and offers up plenty of opportunities for skiers and riders to challenge themselves.
+Ask a Solitude season pass holder, they'll tell you the mountain resort is a relaxed environment, offers dozens of runs for all levels, has an abundance of hidden powder stashes and plenty of opportunities for skiers and riders to challenge themselves.
 Up for the challenge?
 Solitude is an intermediate skier's delight.
-Nearly half of the 1,200 acres, 82 runs, 8 lifts and 2,494 vertical feet are labeled for those in the middle.
-It's crazy to think with all that mountainscape and the canyon's average 500 annual inches of The Greatest Snow on Earth® that peaceful seclusion is possible.
+Nearly half of the 1,200 acres, 82 runs, 8 lifts and 2,000+ vertical feet are designed for intermediate-level skiers.
+It's remarkable that peaceful seclusion is possible across all that mountainscape and the canyon's average 500 annual inches of The Greatest Snow on Earth®.
 Nevertheless, solitude is very much a reality.
-With so many incredible mountain ski resorts within an hour of Salt Lake City International Airport, there is certainly enough mountain to go around.

 Plan Your Ski Trip